 - Read all of the pet policies for your chosen airline.
 Make sure you are meeting all of the requirements (carrier type and size, cat breed restrictions, flight destination restrictions, etc.).

-- Arrive at the airport earlier than you normally would so you’ll be prepared for anything that’s thrown at you.
+- Arrive at the airport earlier than you normally would so you can prepared for any setbacks.
 You don’t want to be rushing around frantically when you have your cat with you.

 - Consider paying for TSA PreCheck.
 This can speed up the security process and allow you to better focus on your cat during this stressful time.